Roadrunner (Jonathan Richman song): Recordings by Jonathan Richman and the Modern Lovers

 Richman's band the Modern Lovers first recorded "Roadrunner" with producer John Cale (previously of the Velvet Underground) in 1972.
 This version was first released as a single and in 1976 on the Modern Lovers' long-delayed but highly acclaimed self-titled debut album (originally Home of the Hits HH019).
 The song is considered a rock and roll standard, a garage band classic and a proto-punk anthem.

 Later in 1972, the group recorded two more versions with Kim Fowley, which were released in 1981 on the album, The Original Modern Lovers (Bomp BLP 4021).
 A live version from 1973 was also later officially released on the album Live At Longbranch Saloon.

 The most commercially successful version of the song, credited to Richman as a solo artist, was recorded for Beserkley Records in late 1974, produced by label boss Matthew King Kaufman, featured Jonathan backed by The Greg Kihn Band and released at the time on a single (Beserkley B-5701) with a B-side by the band Earth Quake.
 Kaufman stated: "To record "Roadrunner" took the 3 minutes 35 seconds for the performance, about another 30 minutes to dump the background vocals on, and another 90 minutes to mix it".

 This version was reissued in 1975 on the album Beserkley Chartbusters Vol. 1 (Beserkley JBZ-0044).
 In the UK, where Richman had received substantial and very positive publicity in the music press, it was released in 1977 as a single (Beserkley BZZ 1), known as “Roadrunner (Once)” and credited to Jonathan Richman, with the Cale-produced “Roadrunner (Twice)” on the B-side, credited to the Modern Lovers, and lasting approximately 4:06.
 This single reached number 11 in the UK singles chart in August 1977.
 Also in 1977, a live version titled “Roadrunner (Thrice)” lasting 8:24 was released as the B-side of the UK single "The Morning Of Our Lives" (Beserkley BZZ 7).

 Cover versions

 A version of "Roadrunner" was recorded by the Sex Pistols as a rough demo in 1976, seemingly in a spontaneous transition from Chuck Berry's "Johnny B. Goode", which is in the same key and a similar tempo.
 This recording was overdubbed in 1978 and released in 1979 on The Great Rock 'n' Roll Swindle album.
 Pistols' vocalist Johnny Rotten said that although he "hate(s) all music", "Roadrunner" is his favorite song.
 However, in the recording, he forgets most of the lyrics.

 The Jazz Butcher recorded a version in Wellingborough (UK) in April 1984 and was included on the compilation album The Gift of Music.
-Joan Jett and the Blackhearts covered the song on their 1986 album Good Music, and Jett released a different cover on her 1990 solo album The Hit List.
+Joan Jett and the Blackhearts covered the song on their fifth studio album Good Music (1986), and Jett released a different cover on her seventh studio album The Hit List (1990).